 If you’ve read the first of this two-part series on Speech and Language: What’s the Real Difference, you will know that ‘speech’ refers to when a child makes the different sounds needed to communicate in words and that ‘language’ refers to the ability of a child to understand and use words and sentences to share thoughts and feelings.

-• infant's speech development is 'babbling'
+infant's speech sound development is called 'babbling'

-• there are two language developmental trajectories
+there are two language developmental trajectories:

 In today's second part of this blog series on the difference between speech and language, I will go over:

-• who diagnoses speech and language
+who diagnoses speech and language

-• what a speech and language evaluation typically looks like
+what a speech and language evaluation typically looks like

-• what is done differently for speech versus language evaluations
+what is done differently for speech versus language evaluations

-• some tips on how parents who start speech or language therapy
+some tips on how parents who start speech or language therapy

-• how to discuss concerns with your child’s pediatrician
+how to discuss concerns with your child’s pediatrician

 So let’s start by talking about some of the professionals who look at speech and language.